pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

 * :py:func:`avionicsNeedsDrawing` to optimize drawing of the custom device.

-When working wih avionics devices, all coordinates for drawing & mouse events are in texels, with (0,0) origin in the lower left corner.
+When working with avionics devices, all coordinates for drawing & mouse events are in texels, with (0,0) origin in the lower left corner.
 X-Plane handles scaling for popped-out 2D windows.
 When your draw function is called, OpenGL is properly set for the device's viewport.